tinacms/tina.io/content/docs/reference/types/rich-text.md

 {{<  myshortcode "This is some raw text" >}}
 ```

-This is supported in Tina with the special `text` field.
+This is supported in Tina with the special `_value` field.

 ```ts
 fields: [